prefix-dev/rattler-build/docs/variants.md

   - python
 ```

-will be rendered as (for the first variant)
+... will be rendered as (for the first variant):

 ```yaml
 # ...